Bridgerton: Development

-Unlike the first two seasons which followed the order of the book series, the third season will focus on Colin, based on Quinn's fourth novel Romancing Mister Bridgerton.
-Jess Brownell will serve as writer and showrunner for the third and fourth seasons, replacing Van Dusen.
+Unlike the first two seasons, which followed the order of the book series, the third season focuses on Colin and Penelope, based on Quinn's fourth novel Romancing Mister Bridgerton, rather than Benedict.
+Jess Brownell replaced Van Dusen as writer and showrunner for the third and fourth seasons.
+In July 2024, it was confirmed that Benedict Bridgerton would be the lead for Season 4.
+In May 2025, Netflix officially announced a dual season renewal of seasons 5 and 6.

 Casting

 Unlike the series of novels, Bridgerton is set in an alternate history with a racially integrated London where people of color are members of the ton, some with titles granted by the sovereign.
 Creator Chris Van Dusen was inspired by historical debate over the 1940s African ancestry claims of Queen Charlotte "...to base the show in an alternative history in which Queen Charlotte's mixed race heritage was not only well-established but was transformative for Black people and other people of color in England."
 Van Dusen says the series is not "color-blind" because "that would imply that color and race were never considered, when color and race are part of the show."